 This section explains the ASDP interface monitoring commands.
-In order to introduce these commands it is necessary to access the ASDP interface monitoring prompt.
+To enter these commands, access the ASDP interface monitoring prompt.
 To do this, execute the following steps:

-(1) At the prompt (), enter PROCESS 3 or just P 3.
+(1) At the prompt (), enter process 3 or P3.
 This takes you to the monitoring prompt +.